ratedcrypto/jquery.ui.chatbox-extended/README.md

 ## Usage

-Load jQuery, jQuery-ui, jQuery.ui.chatbox.js and jQuery.ui.chatbox.css in index.html and add a div tag for chatbox or refere to original plugin.
+Load jQuery, jQuery-ui, jQuery.ui.chatbox.js and jQuery.ui.chatbox.css in index.html and add a div tag for chatbox or refer to original plugin.

 **index.js**
 ```javascript